IdeasClinicUWaterloo/W26_HealthTech_Innovation_Challenge_Guides/Exercise_Tracking_and_Measurement/Sensor/Dual_Accelerometers_for_Exercise_Tracking.md

 - If your arm is straight, both bicep and forearm “sense” gravity in the same direction — angle ≈ 0°
 - If you bend your elbow to 90°, the forearm sensor will measure gravity at ~90° relative to the bicep — angle ≈ 90°
-- If you bend it fully, ~180°, the sensors will be anti-parallel.
+- If you bend it fully, ~180°, the sensors will be anti-parallel

 The calculation is purely geometric: the angle between the sensors' gravity vectors